sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 For the purposes of this project, these nodes can safely be ignored.
 References to `CompoundStmt` and `UnexposedRef` nodes in the AST above were retained to maintain consistency, but all relevant information for syntax highlighting can be extracted from their children.
-The code to traverse and print the AST can be found [here]().

-`libclang` comes with Python bindings, found in the module [`clang.cindex`](https://libclang.readthedocs.io/en/latest/index.html).
-I decided to create a small project that leverages `clang.cindex` to enhance code snippet highlighting by parsing data from the generated AST.
-I wrote a small project that leverages `clang.cindex` for much more accurate annotation of class names, member variables, and functions, as well as proper highlighting of other tokens such as preprocessor defines, enums, and unions.

 ## Python

 Below is a sample C++ code snippet showcasing a variety of language features.